Trump executive order ties bank account access to immigration status

 Overview

 The order also directs the Consumer Financial Protection Bureau to revise 'ability-to-repay' lending standards within 60 days so lenders can treat potential deportation as a credit risk.
-UnidosUS, a Latino civil rights organization, warned that bank-held immigration data gives the government a tool to 'track down and harass people in communities.'
+UnidosUS, a Latino civil rights organization, warned of the risks.
+Bank-held immigration data, the group said, gives the government a tool to 'track down and harass people in communities.'

 Why it matters